 Even the thought of the wilderness – an untamed, inhuman place – is laced with devilish fears.
 The film repeats this motif several times.

 Is there really a witch?

-- The family suspect an evil hag has snatched their baby
+- An evil hag snatches their baby

 - Finally Thomasin is revealed to be the witch, exactly as the family suspected.